 I was enthusiastic about the new sound.
 However, as an electronic engineer, I had no valid explanation about why this cable influences the music so very persuasively.
 I performed some necessary computer-based electro-acoustic measurements and various listening tests.
 Here is a summary report: Audiophile Surprise cable review

 I performed Fifty-four short listening tests according to the planning matrix below:

 - Cables: Perkune ‘Surprise’ cable, Van Den Hul cable, Conrad (No Name) cable

 - Amplifiers: Naim NAP 110 solid-state, and Cayin Spark 530 tube)

 - Loudspeakers: Tannoy 3LS, Klipsch Cornwall, Spendor BC3, Spendor BC1, Rogers Ls3/5a, Linn Sara, Cabasse Dinghy 221, Cabasse Escadre, Klein&Hummel TX-2.

 - Perkune ‘Surprise’ cable: 10/10 (my new reference).
 Vibrant, detailed, full, lifelike, bright, clean, present, outstanding, beautiful, exciting, punch, quick, sharp, soft, natural.

 - Van den Hul cable: 6/10.
 Neutral, kind, friendly, beautiful, rich, full, O.K., correct.

 - Conrad (no-name) cable: 3/10 O.K., good, ugly, average, not bad, slow, mellow, ordinary, boring, nothing special.
 Audiophile Intro Surprise cable review

 The Perkune ‘Surprise’ cable, gave the best results.
 Score 10/10 sets this cable as my new cable reference.
 All loudspeakers sound significantly better with the Perkune ‘Surprise’ cable.
 The Perkune ‘Surprise’ cable is a passive element, no doubt about that.
-However, compared to some other audio cables, it seems to work like an “active device”, like some “voice stimulator” … it acts like a “morning coffee” … After 150 hours the sound is just pure bliss – vocals are so rich, details are amazing, and I hear details I never heard before!
+However, compared to some other audio cables, it seems to work like an “active device”, like some “voice stimulator” … it acts like a “morning coffee” … After 150 hours the sound is just pure bliss – vocals are so rich, details are unique, and I hear details I never heard before!

 At the moment I STILL HAVE NO VALID OBJECTIVE EXPLANATION about why this cable sounds so good.
 However, I believe that the answers should be hidden and researched within the following table properties: Audiophile Surprise cable review

 - MECHANICAL (material-purity, structure, silver-copper combination)

 - ELECTRICAL (phase-coherent signal propagation, conductance, low distortion)

 - MAGNETIC (magnetic material polarisation).